kstenschke/doShell/README.md

 This project is a source-to-source (S2S) transpiler and runtime system for executing doShell scripts.
-To ease integration of parametric doShell scripts with generic frontends, the doShell executable provides a custom DOC parser, that extracts argument specifications as JSON.
+To ease integration of parametric doShell scripts with generic frontends, the doShell executable provides a custom DOC parser, that extracts argument specifications of [runtime variables](#runtime-macros-and-variables) as JSON.

 ### Mission targets